 Carol Stream, Illinois

-This program runs year round in DuPage, Kane, McHenry, Lake and Will Counties.
-Holidays only statewide.
+This program runs year round in Boone, DuPage, Grundy, Kane, McHenry, Lake and Will Counties and statewide at holiday times.

 - Program started in 1990 throughout the entire state of Illinois with a $10,000 donation from an AAIM member.